2.3 Scholastic Standards

 2. Incomplete Grade

 1. Students who are doing acceptable work may request an incomplete grade "I" if they are unable to complete the course requirements by the end of the term because of illness or other extenuating circumstances.
-If the request is approved by the instructor, he or she shall define, in a written/electronic contract, how the course will be completed.
+If the request is approved by the instructor, they shall define, in a written/electronic contract, how the course will be completed.

 2. Students must complete the requirements within the time period agreed to--maximum time allowed is seven (7) months from the last date of class in which the grade of incomplete was assigned.
 Students who do not complete the requirements within the approved time period will have their grade recorded in accordance with the written contract.
-Students should NOT reregister for the course to complete the contract.
+Students should NOT reregister for the course to complete the contract nor will they be allowed to attend or otherwise participate in a current class in order to make up the missed work.

 3. A student's eligibility for financial aid may be jeopardized by an incomplete grade.
 Refer to the Standards of Satisfactory Academic Progress for details.